Stories

 A Mother's Memory - Susan Barclay

-Nearly four decades ago, an imposing US Navy vessel berthed in a regional Australian city and hundreds gathered under the tropical stars for a varied and enthralling concert by their impressive naval band.
+Nearly four decades ago, an imposing US Navy vessel berthed in a regional Australian city and thousands gathered under the tropical stars for a varied and enthralling concert by their impressive naval band.
 An elderly indigenous man emerged dancing from the crowd and was quietly joined in the grassy shadows beside the band by a tentative 6-year-old boy.
 Both moved rhythmically, absorbed by the incredible music and oblivious to all else.
 Their entrapment by the rhythm and beat, ties to every note and connection with each other’s movement and pleasure was palpable.
 They moved with originality and skill – the man with the experience of culture and life, the boy with the

 innocence of childhood and innate passion.

 After the powerful finale the appreciative conductor beckoned to ask their names, thank them and invite them to dance whenever the band played.
 The dancers, tall and short, respectfully shook hands and humbly parted.
 At his mother’s side the young boy beamed softly “that man said we could dance with his band again”.
-She didn’t tell the shy child that hundreds heard that mic exchange and witnessed the infectious dancing of two strangers, distant in so many ways but as one with the intrinsic connection of dance.
+She didn’t tell the shy child that at least a thousand people heard that mic exchange and witnessed the infectious dancing of two strangers, distant in so many ways but as one with the intrinsic connection of dance.
 A lifelong joyous connection – that boy I proudly declare is my son, an author of this book.

 -- Susan Barclay